UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-control/overview.md

 ## Compatibility

-Must be running IBM DevOps Velocity version 5.0.0 and later to use the plug-in.
+Must be running IBM DevOps Velocity version 5.1.9 and later to use the plug-in.

 ## Versions

 IBM DevOps Velocity plug-in images are located in DockerHub.
 To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-control/tags).

 ## History

+### Version 1.1.1

+* **Enhancement**: Added teamId and teamspaceId to integration properties for data access control support.

 ### Version 1.0.5